"The mind is its own place, and in it self

 Better to reign in Hell, then serve in Heav'n."

-Granted these lines are referencing Satan getting thrown out of heaven and into hell, but consider the deeper psychological implications.
-Most of us, despite what is good for us, will choose Hell because we feel free, secure and able to pursue our own ambitions even if it is in "Hell".
-And in the final line of the above quote, one of the most famous of the whole poem, is not all that shocking because it is true, we humans would rather "reign" in any place of our choosing even if it is hell.
+Granted these lines are referencing Satan getting thrown out of heaven, and his rebellion against God, like a petulant child, preferring hell to heaven.
+But consider the deeper psychological implications, most of us, despite what is good for us, will choose Hell because we feel free to pursue our own ambitions even if it is in "Hell".
+And in the final line of the above quote, barely shocking in its truth, we humans, like satan, would rather "reign" in any place of our choosing.
+As long as we are in control there is little concern for the temperature or topography of the land we reign in.

 So what's to be done about it?
 Well, being a conceptual person I look to the last chapter of "The Great Divorce" by C.S.
 Lewis to illustrate the point.
 I am not going to get into the details of the story as I want to focus your attention on a specific scene with Frank, a Dwarfed "Ghost", holding a chain clasped to the neck of the "Tragedian", or actor, or whatever he was.
 At this part in the story a Lady was trying to address Frank, and short story shorter, the Tragedian would speak in response, and each time this happened Frank became shorter and shorter, to the point that he disappeared, and eventually so did the Tragedian.
 The striking part is that Frank was holding the chain and did not speak for himself.
 Had he let go of the chain holding this actor, or demon, or whatever, he would have found himself free.
 But why hold on to the chain at all?
 Well, sometimes our misery is in our control, and we may rather reign in Hell than serve in Heaven.
 To me, the Tragedian represented, in some way, the terrible pride (issue/depression/fear or whatever) we hold onto which does not allow us to connect with those we love most.